cyfronet-fid/sat4envi/README.md

 In order do run docker-compose following steps must be done (**unless stated otherwise working directory should be project root**):

-1. No it's time to get S3 data to the application.
+1. Now it's time to get S3 data to the application.
    First make sure that you have [minio client](https://github.com/minio/mc) (`mc`) installed.

 2. Configure `mc`.